greggcorp/Greggcorp/_posts/2018-04-25-work-feedback.md

 ---
 ## Some workplace feedback rules of thumb:

-I shared these workplace rules of thumb the other day, and wanted to expand on them a bit here.
+I shared these workplace rules of thumb the other day [on social media], and wanted to expand on them a bit here.

-<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Some workplace feedback rules of thumb:<br>When someone who works for you does well, tell them and tell your manager.<br>When someone who works with you does well, tell them, tell their manager, and tell your manager.<br>When your manager does well, tell them and tell their manager.</p>&mdash; Gregg Bernstein (@greggcorp) <a href="https://twitter.com/greggcorp/status/988811097661693952?ref_src=twsrc%5Etfw">April 24, 2018</a></blockquote>
-<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-***

 When someone who works **for** you does well, *tell them and tell your manager.*